-- Reflect upon the meaning of whole-person development, including growth in mind, body, spirit, creativity, and community, and apply that understanding to their own personal and professional lives. - Blend theories and practices of transpersonal psychology with those in a professional concentration area(s). - Employ multiple ways of accessing information, expressing self, and working with others in a professional Concentration area. - Articulate shifts and developments in their own thought processes, including the assumptions they bring to situations, as these relate to their program of study. - Use reflective scholarship and transpersonal theories and practices to create an action plan that addresses the needs of a community, organization or professional area.
+Reflect upon the meaning of whole-person development, including growth in mind, body, spirit, creativity, and community, and apply that understanding to their own personal and professional lives.

+- Blend theories and practices of transpersonal psychology with those in a professional concentration area(s). - Employ multiple ways of accessing information, expressing self, and working with others in a professional Concentration area. - Articulate shifts and developments in their own thought processes, including the assumptions they bring to situations, as these relate to their program of study. - Use reflective scholarship and transpersonal theories and practices to create an action plan that addresses the needs of a community, organization, or professional area.

-To receive a Master of Arts in Transpersonal Psychology degree, students must successfully complete a minimum of 48-51 units depending on the Concentration selected.
+To receive a Master of Arts in Transpersonal Psychology degree, students must successfully complete a minimum of 42 units.
+The composition of those units varies depending on the Concentration selected.
 The following are specific degree requirements:

 - 17 units in Core Courses Foundational Year

-- 19-25 units in Concentration Courses
+- 16-22 units in Concentration Courses

-- 9-12 units in Elective Courses
+- · 3-9 units in Elective Courses

-Core Courses-Foundational Year (17 units): The Foundational Year provides students with theories, practices, and embodiment of transpersonal and spiritual psychology.
+Core Courses-Foundational Year (17 units)

+The Foundational Year provides students with theories, practices, and embodiment of transpersonal and spiritual psychology.

-- MTP7201A Opening Seminar (1) - MTP7401 Embodied Spirituality (3) - MTP7403 Introduction to Transpersonal Studies (4) - MTP8300 Creative Expression and Transformation (3) - MTP7603 Theories of Personality (3) - MTP7801 Spiritual Development Across the Lifespan (3)
+Item# Title Credits

+MTP7201A Opening Seminar 1.0

+MTP7401 Embodied Spirituality 3.0

+MTP7403 Introduction to Transpersonal 3.0

+Studies

+MTP7202 APA Writing Style 1.0

+MTP8300 Creative Expression and 3.0

+Transformation

+MTP7603 Theories of Personality: Cross- 3.0

+cultural Perspectives

+MTP7801 Spiritual Development Across 3.0

+the Lifespan

+Concentration Courses (16-22 units)

-Concentration Courses (19-25 units): MATP students select at least one professional Concentration to focus their second year of study.
-As part of the Concentration, students complete two Capstone Projects, which highlight their professional identity and transpersonal knowledge: MTP9042 Showcase Portfolio demonstrates how students' personal vision, scholarship, experience, and education come together; and the course MTP9041 Transpersonal Integration Paper enables students to demonstrate how transpersonal education can be integrated into community service.
+MATP students select at least one professional Concentration to focus their second year of study.
+As part of the Concentration, students complete the course MTP9041 Transpersonal Integration Paper, which enables students to demonstrate how transpersonal education can be integrated into community service.
 The following are the three primary Concentrations:

-- Creativity and Innovation
+- · Creativity and Innovation

 - Spiritual Psychology

-- Leadership and Transformative Life Coaching
+- · Leadership and Transformative Life Coaching

-In addition to formal coursework in the Concentration, students are expected to embed concepts and skills of their chosen Concentration into the two Capstone Projects.
-If a Dual Concentration is chosen, both areas of inquiry must be embedded within the Capstone courses.
+In addition to formal coursework in the Concentration, students are expected to embed concepts and skills of their chosen Concentration into the Transpersonal Integration Paper.
+If a Dual Concentration is chosen, both areas of inquiry must be embedded within the Transpersonal Integration Paper.